apmlabs/ace-box/docs/docs/03_develop/2_extend.md

 sidebar_position: 2
 ---

-# Extending use case
+# Extending Use Case

-In the following section we will learn how to extend our initial use case with a step-by-step example.
+In this section, we will learn how to extend our initial use case with a step-by-step example.

-## Access ACE-Box & run --local command
+## Access ACE-Box & Run --local Command

 1. If you haven't yet, SSH into your ACE-Box and test the [--local](../03_develop/1_core_principles.md#how-can-i-make-changes-to-my-use-case) command.
-The output should look as follows
+The output should look as follows:

 ```bash
 PLAY RECAP **********************************************************************************************